rxcle/rxindi-support/help.md

 ### Compatibility Mode
 In order to add certain new features and improve the general behavior of Rxindi, some versions unfortunately have breaking changes in behavior compared to a previous one.
 This for example the case when upgrading to v1.4 from a previous version.

-Unfortunately this _can_ mean that template documents made for an earlier version of Rxindi no longer behave as expected in the latest version, depending on the features of Rxindi used.
+Unfortunately, this _can_ mean that template documents made for an earlier version of Rxindi no longer behave as expected in the latest version, depending on the features of Rxindi used.

 Using the `Options` `>` `Compatibility` settings in the Rxindi panel menu you can explicitly switch the processing behavior back to a previous version to allow you to process these older template documents as-is.
 When set to anything else but `Latest`, the main Rxindi interface will also show the text `Compatibility Mode` to indicate that processing behavior will deviate from what it would be with the latest version.

 The Rxindi manual only explains the functionality and behavior for the _latest_ version, which may not match with the behavior you see in Compatibility Mode.
 Also be aware that Compatibility Mode attempts to emulate the old behavior as closely as possible, meaning that newer features and processing improvements may not be available in this mode.

 ### Mapping Mode
 The mapping mode determines how data files from a format other than XML are converted.
 This impacts the paths you write in order to get data from the data files.
-If Legacy Compatibility Mode is enabled then the Mapping mode cannot be changed (it will always be "Classic").
+If Legacy Compatibility Mode is enabled,  then the Mapping mode cannot be changed (it will always be "Classic").
 The difference between "Default" and "Raw" mainly determines how property names and column headers map to element names.
 See the [Data Source Reference](#data-source-reference) section for details on each mode.

 ---
 # Statement Details